sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ```
 ![Horizontally Flipped Image of a yellow camaro car](/img/posts/camaro_horizontal_flipped.jpg)

 Now the car is driving on the correct side of the road!
 I feel safer already.
+Although, where is the camera-man standing?
+I'm not sure he survived!

 ---
 ## colour channels